Audit Committee Charter

 - The Committee shall oversee and regularly review the adequacy and performance of established procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls and/or auditing matters; and (b) the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.

 - The Committee shall discuss with management, the internal auditors and the independent auditors the risk of fraud and the implementation of fraud controls.

-- The Committee shall, at least annually or more often as the Committee may deem appropriate: (a) review and approve the Company’s decision to enter into swaps and other derivative transactions that are exempt from exchange-execution and clearing under “end-user exception” regulations established by the Commodity Futures Trading Commission; and (b) review and discuss with management applicable Company policies governing the Company’s use of swaps subject to the end-user exception.
+- In the event that the Company enters into swaps and other derivative transactions that are exempt from exchange-execution and clearing under “end-user exception” regulations established by the Commodity Futures Trading Commission, the Committee shall, annually or more often as the Committee may deem appropriate: (a) review and approve such action; and (b) review and discuss with management applicable Company policies governing the Company’s use of swaps subject to the end-user exception.